Skip to main content

 }

-For reference on how to configure the IAM role and IAM permissions for EKS addons, see addons.tf.
+For examples of how to configure the IAM role and IAM permissions for EKS addons, see addons.tf.

 • In the file, add the IAM Role for Kubernetes Service Account for the addon to the overridable_additional_addon_service_account_role_arn_map map: